rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/get-retrieve-list-of-flavors-flavors.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _get-retrieve-of-list-flavors-flavors:
+.. _get-retrieve-list-of-flavors-flavors:

-Retrieve of list flavors
+Retrieve list of flavors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::